Deployment scenarios overview

 Dynamics 365 Remote Assist customers now have access to Remote Assist in Microsoft Teams mobile.
 Take advantage of all that Teams has to offer and collaborate with other users!
 For the best calling experience on HoloLens, use Dynamics 365 Guides.

-There are many types of Remote Assist calls, some of which include only Remote Assist app users (e.g., a call between two Remote Assist mobile users), and some of which include Remote Assist app users and Teams app users (e.g., a meeting between one Remote Assist HoloLens user and two Teams desktop users).
+There are many types of Remote Assist calls.
+Some calls include only Remote Assist app users such as a call between two Remote Assist mobile users.
+Some calls include Remote Assist app users and Teams app users such as a meeting between one Remote Assist HoloLens user and two Teams desktop users.
 The deployment required to enable users to join the same Remote Assist call depends on several factors.
 This article describes four common deployment scenarios and the deployment required for each.

 Common deployment scenarios.